 - Think: what do they want to learn about your products or services?

-- Why or under what circumstances do they want to learn it?
+- Why or under what circumstances do they want to learn about my services?

-- What are they doing with your products or services (e.g., baking cookies, buying a home, recovering from an injury)?
+- What are they doing with my products or services (e.g., baking cookies, buying a home, recovering from an injury)?

-- Would education and/ or instruction, maybe even ‘how-to’ video content’ support them?
+- Would education and/ or instruction, maybe even ‘how-to’ instruction content’ support them?